-This of course rehearses the sacrament that the Lord taught His disciples during their Passover supper, which is mentioned in all the synoptic Gospels.
-So important is it, the Lord also instructed Paul about it, who had not been present with the others at Passover, and Paul then delivered it to the Corinthians.
+This of course rehearses the words of the sacrament that the Lord taught His disciples during their Passover supper, which is mentioned in all the synoptic Gospels.
+So important is it, the Lord also instructed Paul about it, who had not been present with the others at the Passover supper that Jesus celebrated in the upper room before his Passion.
+Paul then delivered it to the Corinthians.

 Earlier in his letter to the Corinthians, Paul discussed the Lord’s Table with reference to Israelite and pagan practices: